fsavje/math-with-slack/README.md

 ## How does it work?

 The script alters how Slack is loaded.
 Under the hood, the desktop client is based on ordinary web technology.
 The modified client loads the [MathJax library](https://www.mathjax.org) after start-up and adds a listener for messages.
 As soon as it detects a new message, it looks for TeX-styled math and tries to render.
-Everything is done in the client; messages are *never* sent to any server for rendering.
+Everything is done in the client.
+Messages are *never* sent to servers for rendering.

 ## Can I contribute?